yard

 Practical ways to use deer resistant plants so your yard is not a nightly buffet, plus how to combine plants and barriers for real protection.

 Deer pressure is not the same in every yard.
 A plant that survives untouched in town can get stripped overnight beside a woodlot.
-The goal is not a magic list.
-It is a planting plan that deer prefer to skip.
+The goal is not a magic list; it is a planting plan that deer prefer to skip.

 We lean on plants with fragrance, fuzzy or tough foliage, and milky or bitter sap, then arrange them so the tastier things are harder to reach.
 You will still see a test nibble now and then.
 The win is turning your beds from a buffet into an occasional snack.
 Pairing smart plant choices with fences, repellents, and layout can get you there without turning your yard into a fortress.